kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

    }
 }
 ```
-> data include input array, same input as written in the [descriptor](/learn/input/)
+> data includes an input array, same input as written in the [descriptor](/learn/input/)

 ### Event: start

-Event to start the algorithm task
+The event the algorithm task is invoked by

 ```json
 {